 Pronouns: he/him

-Chris Hayashida-Knight directs finance, human resources, and operations at Citizen University.
-He has worked in nonprofit administration for nearly 20 years and teaches US history at California State University in Chico, California, where he lives with his wife, daughter, and Chihuahuas.
+Chris Hayashida-Knight directs administrative operations at Citizen University.
+He has worked in nonprofit administration for 20 years and taught US history at California State University, Chico.
+He lives in Portland, Oregon, with his wife, daughter, and Chihuahuas.
 Chris has always looked for ways to put idealism into practice and is proud to be a part of the CU team.
 He holds a PhD in US History and Women’s, Gender & Sexuality Studies from Penn State and an MA in American Studies from the George Washington University.

 Headshot of Davis Endava.Davis Endava